falaimo99/webdev/pages/docs.md

 In each card you can also find arrows to move from one item to the other without using the map to select each one of them.

-### 3.2.4 Informational Pages (About, Disclaimer, Docs)
+### 3.2.4 Informational Pages (About, Docs)

-The Informational pages give access to the relevant information for those interested in the project and its developers:
+The Informational page give access to the relevant information for those interested in the project and its developers:

 -   "About" provides a small overview of the team and links to their github profiles
--   "Disclaimer" provides legal text and the selected license, providing context to those who visit the project externally
+-   "Docs" provides technical documentation, and licensing

 ### 3.3 JavaScript Functionality